youtube/cobalt/src/cobalt/site/docs/reference/starboard/modules/12/event.md

 *   `kSbEventTypeStop`

     The operating system will shut the application down entirely after this event is handled.
-Can only be recieved after a Suspend event, in the SUSPENDED state.
+Can only be received after a Suspend event, in the SUSPENDED state.
 No data argument.
 *   `kSbEventTypeInput`